vtan05/Danceba_fork/README.md

 After generating the dance in the above step, run the following codes.

 ```
+# You will get results consistent with this:
 # FID_k:12.92  FID_g:14.38  Div_k:8.24  Div_g:7.44  BAS:0.2902
 python utils/metrics_new.py
 python utils/beat_align_score.py